ParadiseSS13/Paradise/docs/references/autodoc.md

 ### Documenting Classes
 We first give the name of the class as a header, this can be omitted if the name is just going to be the typepath of the class, as dmdoc uses that by default.
-Then we give a short oneline description of the class.
+Then we give a short one-line description of the class.
 Finally we give a longer multi paragraph description of the class and it's details.

 ```dm